Skip to main content

 2. Complex Setup

 OpenClaw requires Docker, Node.js, terminal proficiency, manual API key configuration, and ideally a dedicated machine.
+Even its creator, Peter Steinberger, runs 5–10 parallel coding agents simultaneously to build OpenClaw — a workflow that's impractical for most users.
 This puts it out of reach for non-technical users and small teams who need AI agents without infrastructure overhead.

 3. Single-User Architecture